Harry Bosch: Background

 Bosch's mother was a prostitute in Hollywood who was murdered on October 28, 1961, when Bosch was 11 years old.
 His father, whom he met later in life, was Mickey Haller Sr., a prominent defense attorney known for representing mobster Mickey Cohen, among other clients.

 Bosch spent his youth in various orphanages and youth halls, and with the occasional foster family.
-When he learned of his mother's murder, Bosch, then living at a youth hall, dove to the bottom of a pool, screamed until he ran out of air, and then swam back to the surface.
+When he learned of his mother's murder, Bosch, then living at a youth hall, dived to the bottom of a pool, screamed until he ran out of air, and then swam back to the surface.
 This event is referred to in several Bosch novels.

 He joined the United States Army at age 17, after getting his foster father to sign the enlistment papers.
 In Vietnam, Bosch was a "tunnel rat" (nicknamed "Hari Kari Bosch"), with the 1st Infantry Division—a specialized soldier whose job it was to go into the maze of tunnels used as barracks, hospitals, and on some occasions, morgues, by the Vietcong and North Vietnamese Army.
 While in the enemy tunnels, the Tunnel Rats would kill enemy soldiers they encountered, gather documents for analysis by military intelligence, and then plant C-4 high explosive charges that they would set to detonate after they exited the tunnels.
 Once, while on R&R leave in Hawaii, Bosch went AWOL, but returned to his unit and served two tours of duty in Vietnam.
 He was awarded the Distinguished Service Medal (U.S. Army) which can briefly be seen in Bosch season four episode 10, kept in a small wooden box alongside his passport and a LAPD Marksmanship Badge.

 In both the books and the television show, Bosch has a daughter named Madeline "Maddie" Bosch with his ex-wife Eleanor Wish, a former FBI agent.
 Maddie spent most of her time with her mother in Hong Kong, where Eleanor was a professional gambler and star attraction at a Macau casino.
 Bosch saw his daughter in person only twice a year.

 Eleanor had a personal security guard, Sun Yee, who was also her boyfriend.
 Eleanor was later killed during an attempt to rescue Maddie from Chinese thugs, detailed in 9 Dragons.
 Subsequently, Maddie lived with her father in Los Angeles.